 - No freckles

 A child’s traits come from his parents, but his genome is also influenced by all the generations that came before them.
+Some traits skip a generation, and a child could end up looking a lot like a grandparent or a relative even further back on their tree!
 This is why ‘Johnny’ has blue eyes even though his parents don’t.
 So if you have questions of paternity, you can’t rely on whether or not a child ‘looks like’ or doesn’t look like his dad.
 Only a DNA paternity test can give you that answer for sure.

 Unlike the genes that determine how we look, complex traits can be more difficult to determine.
 ‘When geneticists look for evidence of genetic influence on a disease, they look for families that have many affected over several generations’ (The American Society of Human Genetics).
 It is important to note that genes do not cause disease, but they can increase a probability that a person may develop one.
 The genetic predispositions to certain conditions being actively studied include: